codinglabsau/yolo/README.md

 composer require codinglabsau/yolo
 ```

-You should also gitignore the `.yolo` build directory.

 ## Usage

-The entry point for YOLO is `vendor/bin/yolo` or `yolo` if you have `./vendor/bin` in your path.
+The entry point to the YOLO CLI is `vendor/bin/yolo` or `yolo` if you have `./vendor/bin` in your path.

 ### Permissions & Authentication